-So we enjoy the frosty February night in the steamy outdoor bath way above the streets of Tokyo, while contemplating the twinkling stars on the dark night sky.
-It is awesome!
-There is one section for women and another one for men, both having an indoor and an outdoor bath available to the guests.
+So we enjoy the sharp and frosty February night in the steamy open-air onsen bath way above the streets of Tokyo, while gazing at the twinkling stars on the dark night sky.
+It is awesome and an outstanding experience!
+There is one section for women and another one for men, both having an indoor and an open-air bath available to the guests.

-It is absolutely phenomenal considering that we are in the largest metropolis of the world with over 38 million people in Greater Tokyo Area.
+It is absolutely phenomenal considering that we are in world’s largest metropolis with over 38 million people in the Greater Tokyo Area.
 And still it is possible to bring elements from nature, like the subterranean hot water, directly into a building.
 On the rooftop among green plants and stunning silence, we experience a synthesis of traditional Japanese culture, geothermal water and cold winter crystal air speckled with stars.
 The onsen bath in our hotel is definitely one of our top experiences in Tokyo so far.
-An ‘onsen hotel’ in Tokyo, and even in central Tokyo … that is really outstanding!
+An ‘onsen hotel’ in Tokyo, and even in central Tokyo … that is spectacular!

 Like the other guests we simply must try the yukatas on.
-The yukata is a casual style kimono to wear at home.
-Contrary to many others, we stick to wearing them only for the bath.
+The yukata is a casual style kimono to be worn at home.
+Contrary to many other guests, we stick to wearing them only for the bath.
 Many Asian guests surprise us by appearing in yukata for breakfast in the restaurant with access from the street via an automatic sliding door.

 Located a bit away from the bustling streets around Ueno Station, the neighbourhood has a relaxed atmosphere.
 Outside Edoya there are sets of traditional-looking benches with red blankets and cushions to sit on.
-It is just perfect for a rest or to follow local life in the small street and around.
-We take our time here to enjoy the lovely mild February weather and process all impressions.
-With its quiet location in a gem of a neighbourhood, it is definitely a hotel we will get back to the next time we are in Tokyo!
+It is just perfect to chill for a moment here or to sit people-watching, following the local life in the small street and around.
+We take our time to enjoy the lovely mild February day and process all the Tokyo impressions.
+Due to its quiet location this Tokyo hotel with onsen amenities in a gem of a neighbourhood close to Ueno Station is definitely a hotel we will return to the next time we come to Tokyo!

 Edoya is not far from the busy Ueno Station and the Ameyoko market street literally below the train line between Ueno Station and Okachimachi Station.
 After World War II it started out as the black market of Tokyo offering American products.
 Ameyoko is short for Ameya Yokocho with the original meaning ‘candy street’ and the prefix ‘Ame’ for American.

-The Ameyoko market has existed ever since as a shopping street and today it features a whole range of shops where you can buy just anything from fresh fish to voluminous travel bags and stacks of clothes.
-The small restaurants are popular with their offers of ramen, soba and udon.
-All in all, it is a real bazaar style market.
-Prices are extremely reasonable compared to other parts of Tokyo.
+The Ameyoko market has existed ever since as a shopping street, and today it features a whole range of shops, where you can buy just anything from fresh fish to voluminous travel bags and stacks of colourful clothes.
+The small restaurants are popular with their offer of ramen, soba and udon.
+All in all, it is a real bazaar-style market.
+Prices are extremely reasonable here compared to other parts of Tokyo.

 If you are in Tokyo for 2 days, you may consider our 2-day itinerary: Best Things to Do in Tokyo – Itinerary 2 Days

-Fancy a Hotel with a Japanese Onsen in Tokyo?
+Fancy a Hotel with a Japanese Onsen / Ryokan in Tokyo: